 - Dean's Certification (Form D).
 This form can be found by clicking the Supplemental Forms link to the left and selecting Licensing Forms PA.

 Request that each PA school you attended submit both of these forms to you in a sealed envelope with a signature of a PA school official across the outside envelope flap.
 Do not open this envelope.
 Send the unopened envelope to the Texas Physician Assistant Board.

 - Form L-PA/AC Physician Assistant Licensure Evaluation.
-You must have every supervising physician that you worked for, no matter the location, for the past 5 years fill out Form L-PA/AC.
+You must have a Form L Evaluation completed by a supervising physician for every facility with which you have been affiliated with during the past 5 years.
 New graduates must have the PA Program Director complete this form.
 The Program Director or supervising physician should complete the form and return it to you in a sealed envelope with their signature across the outside envelope flap.
 Do not open this envelope.
 Send the unopened envelope to the Texas Physician Assistant Board.
-Alternatively, the Form L evaluation can also be sent directly from the evaluator to the TMB via US mail, fax, or email.
-Mailing instructions are listed on page 3 of the Form L evaluation.
+Alternatively, the Form L Evaluation can also be sent directly from the evaluator to the TMB via US mail, fax, or email.
+Mailing instructions are listed on page 3 of the Form L Evaluation.

 National Practitioner Data Bank/Health Integrity Data Bank Self-Query Response.
 Contact the National Practitioner Data Bank (NPDB)/Healthcare Integrity and Protection Databank (HIPDB) at http://www.npdb-hipdb.hrsa.gov and perform a self-query.
 Send either of the following to the TMB: (a) a copy of the paper self-query response mailed to you by HIPDB/NPDB; or, (b) a print out of the electronic version of the self-query response.

 - Documentation of NCCPA Examination Attempts.
 Use the NCCPA Attempt Request Form to request this information be sent to the Texas Physician Assistant Board.